CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 ### 2.1 Player/Viewer independence

-The standard is designed to provide clear guidance and party-independent enumerated values to ensure that matters are encoded the same way independent of the party involved in matter.
-As an example, the standard supports terms such as “plaintiff” and
-“defendant” which have the same meaning no matter who is looking at the matter over terms like “client” and “opposing party” which change depending upon a player’s role in the matter.
+The standard is designed to provide clear guidance and _**party-independent enumerated values**_ to ensure that matters are encoded the same way independent of the party involved in matter.
+As an example, the standard supports terms such as _**“plaintiff” and “defendant”**_ which have the same meaning no matter who is looking at the matter over terms like “client” and “opposing party” which change depending upon a player’s role in the matter.

 #

 ### 2.2 Successive refinement and additive coding

-Because the LMSS is intended to be used legal matters to describe legal matters that are being executed, the standard implements hierarchical and additive coding.
-As an example, when a matter begins, the area of law for a matter may not yet be fully determined, for example, we may know that it is a environmental matter, but not what specialty in environmental law.
+Because the LMSS is intended to be used for legal matters, _**to describe legal matters that are being executed, the standard implements hierarchical and additive coding.**_

+As an example, when a matter begins, _**the area of law for a matter may not yet be fully determined.**_

+For example, we may know that it is a environmental matter, but not what specialty in environmental law.
 Such a matter would initially be encoded as environmental – ENVT.
 At a later point it may be determined that the matter is an air quality matter -- AIRQ.
 This would be encoded as "ENVT-AIRQ" The successive code is added to the previous code and is a further refinement of the previous code.

-This design ensure that other systems that depend upon the initial restructuring code continue to work.
+_**This design ensure that other systems that depend upon the initial restructuring code continue to work.**_

-Furthermore, each code in a code set is guaranteed to be unique, and each code is guaranteed to have a single parent code.
-This means that if you simply use the code "AIRQ", the full coding path "ENVT-AIRQ" can be derived.
-In cases where the SALI standard has adopted codes from other standards that don’t adhere to this requirement, the "+" notation is used.
+Furthermore, each code in a code set _**is guaranteed to be unique, and each code is guaranteed to have a single parent code.**_ This means that if you simply use the code "AIRQ", the full coding path "ENVT-AIRQ" can be derived.

+In cases where the SALI standard has adopted codes from _**other standards that don’t adhere to this requirement, the "+" notation is used.**_

 For example both US, California and El Salvador, Cardenas use the same ISO code "CA".
 To distinguish these, the code is prepended with the parent code followed by a "+".
 USA ("US"), California ("CA") is coded as "US+CA"; El Salvador ("SV"), Cardenas ("CA") is coded as "CV+CA".

 #

 ### 2.3 Standards based

-The LMSS is built on and incorporates existing international standards in addition to specifying new codes applicable to the legal services domain.
+The LMSS is _**built on and incorporates existing international standards in addition to specifying new codes applicable to the legal services domain.**_

 #

 ### 2.4 Extensible

-Since the LMSS cannot anticipate all needs, there is a well-defined way to extend the standard while staying within the design and API functionality.
-There is a methodology for providing including private structural components and private allowable values that at some point may be submitted and considered for incorporation into to future versions of the LMSS.
+Since the LMSS cannot anticipate all needs, there is a _**well-defined way to extend the standard while staying within the design and API functionality.**_ There is a methodology for providing including _**private structural components and private allowable values**_ that at some point may be submitted and considered for incorporation into future versions of the LMSS.

 #

 ### 2.5 Agile approach

-The LMSS is designed using an agile approach wherein the proposed standard drafts are revised and tested by a broad group of stakeholders representing law firms, clients and solution providers to ensure that the standard is practical and appropriate to the specific needs and use cases being addressed.
+The LMSS is designed using an agile approach wherein the proposed standard drafts are _**revised and tested by a broad group of stakeholders representing law firms, clients and solution providers**_ to ensure that the standard is practical and appropriate to the specific needs and use cases being addressed.

 The process is as follows is described in the table below: